Keeping Cheney Beautiful 2017

 Shredfest: Dispose of personal documents safely by visiting the NW Vital Records, Inc. truck parked at the Cheney Federal Credit Union, 520 1st Street, from 9 a.m. to noon.
 To be accepted, papers should be clean, free of paper clips and staples, and limited to the equivalent of 3 paper grocery bags per person.
 The Credit Union will also be accepting donations for the Cheney Food Bank during the Shredfest! **If you bring a donation for the Cheney Food Bank, you may bring up to 4 bags to shred, not just 3!**

-Electronic Waste: NEW for 2016!
+Electronic Waste: NEW in 2016!
 Need to dispose of old computers, phones, etc?
 These items will be accepted at the City Hall parking lot near 2nd & D Street, from 9 to noon.
 GWI Solutions will accept almost anything with a cord or battery, such as old or unwanted cell phones, computer towers, servers, laptops, personal devices, personal printers, fax machines, and more … free of charge.
 (To cover their costs, a small fee may be charged for some items considered hazardous waste.)
 For more information, call (509) 818-2586 or visit their Facebook page.

 Household Hazardous Waste may be dropped off at the at the Recycling Center, 100 Anderson Road, from 9 a.m. to noon.
 This is for disposal of household chemicals such as paints, solvents, antifreeze, batteries, oils, transmission fluids, and pool chemicals.